cygann/cygann/README.md

 ### Hi there, I'm Natalie 👋
-- 🌲 I study Computer Science at Stanford University as an undergrad, with a focus in Artificial Intelligence.
+- 🌲 I am undergrad in Computer Science and a master's student in Electrical Engineering at Stanford University.
+- 🧠 My current interests include Artificial Intelligence, Brain-Computer Interfaces, Neuroscience, and Hardware-Software Systems.
 - ⌨️ I previously interned as a Software Engineering Intern at [Red Leader](https://www.redleadertech.com/) (Summer & Fall 2020) and Google (Summer 2019).

 [Under Construction 🚧]